sbooth/AudioXCFrameworks/README.md

 # AudioXCFrameworks

-XCFramework build process for various open-source audio frameworks used by [SFBAudioEngine](https://github.com/sbooth/SFBAudioEngine).
+XCFramework build process for various open-source audio libraries used by [SFBAudioEngine](https://github.com/sbooth/SFBAudioEngine).

 The built XCFrameworks target macOS 10.15+ and iOS 14.0+ for all supported 64-bit architectures.